camponogaraviera/aws/interview_prep/README.md

 **Answer:**

-- Use [Amazon GameLift](https://aws.amazon.com/gamelift/) to handle the real-time gameplay loop with persistent connections.
-Alternatively, build a custom WebSocket server using either `uWebSockets.js`, `Colyseus`, or `Socket.IO`.
+- Use UDP or TCP sockets directly to connect clients and process game state updates.
+If the game runs in a browser, implement a custom WebSocket server using either `uWebSockets.js`, `Colyseus`, or `Socket.IO`.
+Deploy the containerized application directly on stateless servers/nodes (e.g., `EC2 instances`) or managed by ECS/EKS as the orchestration layer.

+- Set up NLB + EC2 to handle millions of long-lived, concurrent, and persistent TCP/UDP or WebSocket connections.
+EC2 keep in-memory state, and maintain persistent connections (the player keeps the same TCP/WebSocket connection open).

+- Containerize the real-time gameplay loop with persistent connections and run the image on EC2 via ECS/EKS.
+Alternatively, use [Amazon GameLift](https://aws.amazon.com/gamelift/).

-- The communication API (for non-game logic: authentication, player profile, leaderboards, game history, inventory, etc.) can be a serverless `RESTful API` implemented with [API Gateway](https://aws.amazon.com/api-gateway/) + [AWS Lambda](https://aws.amazon.com/pm/lambda).
+- The communication API for non-realtime workload (authentication/login, player profile, leaderboards, game history, inventory, etc.) can be a serverless `RESTful API` implemented with [API Gateway](https://aws.amazon.com/api-gateway/) + [AWS Lambda](https://aws.amazon.com/pm/lambda).

-- If using a custom WebSocket, deploy the containerized application directly on stateless servers/nodes (e.g., `EC2 instances`), or use [AWS Fargate](https://aws.amazon.com/fargate/) to run containers managed by ECS/EKS.

 ---